-It's ok if you put a plant in and decide it's in the wrong place, they can be transplanted.
-So, don't let that keep you from making decisions.
+Most plants can be transplanted.
+So don’t panic if you put them somewhere and decide you don’t like it.
+So, don’t let that keep you from making decisions.
 I had to move my Yarrow this year after my roses shot up and started to completely crowd them out.
-It's ok, it was quick and easy.
+It’s ok, it was quick and easy.
 I will eventually have to transplant my rosemary as well.
 A garden is an evolving thing.
-You're allowed to change your mind, also.
+You’re allowed to change your mind, also.

 My first year I chose to plant bag roses, the ones you find for cheap at the end of the season.
 I purchased most of my roses for less than $5 a bag (some were $2) in the clearance section of Walmart and Home Depot.
 I also purchased several almost dead plants from Lowe’s.
 The great thing about almost dead plants is you get a chance to either bring them back to life or know if they died it wasn’t your fault. $1 is cheap enough I didn’t feel bad taking a chance and it gave me great experience learning how to bring them back from death.
 I am happy to report all of the almost dead plants I purchased on clearance survived and are back this year thriving.